 I’m half way through the gentle tale of a month in Mao’s life living as a beggar with the older Siao Yu with whom he had a teacher/student relationship.
 Written over forty years after their 1917 experiment in poverty, Siao Yu does his best to portray the young Mao as an inquisitive but dogmatic companion on the brusque side.
 The writing is a little pokey and I’ve taken to alternating a chapter of this book with Jung Chang’s history of Mao.

 The latter book is a 600 page monster and so far I’m only up to the early years of Chinese Communism.
 Its interesting to see the scheming authoritarian emerge from the truculent young nationalist that Mao started off as.
 Mao’s begging took place in 1917 the year my Grandfather Robb was fighting in France.
-Mao, the communist war lord, was gadding about Yunan Province with an army of 3,000 in 1928 when my Mother was born.
+Mao, the communist war lord, was gadding about Yunnan Province with an army of 3,000 in 1928 when my Mother was born.

 As for me, I was trying to defend the Chinese “Cultural Revolution” to my gymnastics coach in 1966 while waiting for a bus to take me back to North Mankato, Minnesota.
 That was seven years after the Begging book and about the time that its author Yu, broke with his old begging buddy.

 Today Mao’s posters live on.
-In six weeks I will see his hanging over Tiananmen Square, a tribute from a Party that has otherwise distanced itself from his legacy of keeping China backward and stupid.
+In six weeks I will see his hanging over Tienanmen Square, a tribute from a Party that has otherwise distanced itself from his legacy of keeping China backward and stupid.
 It seems that its America’s turn to emulate that failed legacy.